Xia-LiNa/PrivacyPolicy/index.md

 ### Contact me

-If you have any questions regarding privacy while using the Application, or have questions about me practices, please contact me via email at yu_tian_jian@163.com
+If you have any questions regarding privacy while using the Application, or have questions about me practices, please contact me via email at xia_lina@sina.cn

 ## 隐私政策